laxmaniron/fashion_frontend/README.md

-# Show_time
+# Style My Way

-A movie booking website
+A fashion e-commerce website

 # Quick Start

-clone it and keep it in a python virtualenv
+--clone it and keep it in a python virtualenv

 # Install React dependencies